ardaargun/DSA210_project/README.md

 Using data structures and algorithms (DSA) as a foundation, I will analyze my gameplay patterns, identify trends, and uncover actionable insights.
 This analysis not only aims to enhance my own performance but also serves as a data-driven exploration that other players can replicate for their improvement.

 ## Project Motivation
 As a passionate League of Legends player, achieving a higher win rate (WR) is a critical goal for improving my performance in ranked games.
 This project aims to analyze gameplay data from my profile on LeagueofGraphs to identify trends, strengths, and areas of improvement.
-By leveraging DSA techniques, I intend to uncover insights that can lead to better decision-making during games.
+By leveraging DSA techniques, I intend to uncover tricks and issues that can lead to better decision-making during games.

 ## Data Source
 The data for this project is collected from [LeagueofGraphs](https://www.leagueofgraphs.com), a popular platform for analyzing League of Legends player statistics.
+That stores up to a matches that are a year older which can not be restored from the client of the game itself.
 This includes parsing personal profile data, such as:
 - Match histories
 - Role preferences
 - Champion performance